 Child care: Parents want a break on vacation, and some time to relax.
 They’re looking for a child care service they can trust.
 Donna recommends True Help Services in Kissimmee (www.truehelpservices.com).
 She finds that they are extremely supportive of children with autism.

-GACS: When you’re going to a Disney park, a Guest Assistance Card is a necessity (Author’s note: Guest Assistance Cards are no longer available – but Disability Access Cards (DAS cards) are, so Donna’s advice is still valid).
+When you’re going to a Disney park, a DAS is a necessity.
 It will help minimize time spent in attraction lines, and it can often reduce the need for waiting in crowds.
-The problem she’s heard repeatedly is that although most of those with autism are visibly symptomatic, those who are higher functioning may not be believed by Disney staff when requesting a GAC.
+The problem that Donna has heard repeatedly is that although most of those with autism are visibly symptomatic, those who are higher functioning may not be believed by Disney staff when requesting the DAS.
 She recommends that if the autism is not easily apparent; bring a doctor’s statement or some type of documentation to confirm the autism.

-Although Disney says that documentation is not required for a GAC, they are also trying to reduce abuse of the system by those who fake it because they think they’ll have shorter waits for attractions with a GAC.
-Donna receives around 5-10 complaints a year from people who were turned down for a GAC because the Disney Cast members didn’t believe the child had autism.
+Disney says that documentation is not required for a DAS, and in fact they’re not permitted to ask for it.
+However they’re trying to reduce abuse of the system by those who fake it because they think they’ll have shorter waits for attractions with a DAS.
+Donna receives around 5-10 complaints a year from people who were turned down for a because the Disney Cast members didn’t believe the child had autism.

-If the autism is readily apparent, particularly if there are obvious verbal or communication issues, she suggests that you may get your GAC more easily if you have your child speak to the Disney cast member.
-Have the child request the GAC.
+If the autism is readily apparent, particularly if there are obvious verbal or communication issues, you may get your DAS more easily if you have your child speak to the Disney cast member.
+Have the child request the DAS.
 Most kids have enunciation issues or verbalizing issues and it will be obvious.
 If you get the child involved in the request process it can go much smoother.

 Character Dining: Donna highly recommends the character meals, especially in the hotels.
 Autistic children usually adore the characters and the character meals.
 While you can see the characters in the parks, at the restaurants you get individualized attention.
 They come to your table, so you don’t have to wait in long lines at the park to have your child interact with a character.
 Though the character meals are expensive, this convenience alone makes it worth the money.

-Even with a GAC, at character appearances in the parks you will wait at least 45 minutes and sometimes longer in line to reach the character.
-Although on occasion Donna has found that a GAC can get you right to head of line, often the cast members won’t do this for you and you’ll have to wait in line with everyone else.
+Even with a DAS, at character appearances in the parks you will wait at least 45 minutes and sometimes longer in line to reach the character.
 Some autistic kids just don’t do well waiting in lines.
 The character meal is a great solution.

 Donnas’ favorite character restaurant is Chef Mickey’s.
 Although it’s pricey she feels it’s worth it because everyone is so supportive.
 It’s extremely kid-friendly, and it’s very loud because there are usually a lot of kids.
 With this in mind, if your child has a “meltdown” or exhibits vocal stimulation, they will fit in.

 Tell your waiter about the child’s condition and they’ll notify the characters, who will behave accordingly.
 They will even give special attention to your child.
 Pick a restaurant based on what characters you prefer.
 Different restaurants have different characters.
-Most Disney restaurants are helpful at accommodating special dietary needs, but Donna finds that Chef Mickey’s is particularly great.
+She finds that most Disney restaurants are helpful at accommodating special dietary needs, but Chef Mickey’s is particularly great.
 They will even bring food in from other restaurants even though it’s a buffet.
 She finds that it’s much harder to get food accommodations in park restaurants than in the hotel restaurants, especially at a buffet.

 Quick Meals: At Magic Kingdom one restaurant that can be especially suitable for a quick meal is Cosmic Ray’s Starlight Cafe in Tomorrowland.
 They serve chicken and French fries, as well as hamburgers and salads.
 Donna finds that the majority of kids with autism seem to consistently want chicken and French fries.
 This restaurant has that, along with alternatives for the rest of the family.
 In Epcot, the Electric Umbrella Restaurant in Future World has chicken and French fries.
 In Hollywood Studios try the ABC Commissary.